Countries with visa-free entry to Belarus:

 74 countries with visa-free entry to Belarus up to 30 days:

-Notes: 1. visa-free travel works if a tourist comes in the country and out of it through Minsk National Airport only (no cars, trains, bikes and walks).
+Notes: 1. visa-free travel works if a tourist comes in the country and out of it through Minsk National Airport only (not by crossing the border by cars, trains, bikes or on foot).

 2. visa-free travel does not work if a tourist comes to Belarus with flights from Russia or intends to fly to Russia.